What is a Permanent Magnet Moving Coil (PMMC)?

 The advantages of PMMC instruments are:

 - The scale is uniformly divided as the current is directly proportional to deflection of the pointer.
 Hence it is very easy to measure quantities from these instruments.

 - Power consumption is also very low in these types of instruments.

-- Higher value of torque is to weight ratio.
+- A high torque to weight ratio.